oroinc/documentation/commerce/admin_guide/payment/payment_methods/paypal_payflow_gateway.rst

 #.
 Click **Save**.

-Next, set up a payment rule that enables these payment methods (PayPal Payflow Gateway and PayPal Payflow Gateway Express Checkout and/or PayPal Payment Pro and PayPal Payment Pro Express Checkout) for all or some customer orders.
+Next, set up a payment rule that enables these payment methods (PayPal Payflow Gateway and PayPal Payflow Gateway Express Checkout and/or PayPal Payment Pro and PayPal Payment Pro Express Checkout) for all or some customer orders via the :ref:`Payment Rules Configuration <sys--payment-rules>` page.

 .. include:: /img/buttons/include_images.rst
    :start-after: begin